I had the coolest little bender back in the summer of 2009 when a friend gave me a clump of weed wedged into the corner of a tiny plastic baggie.

 But I’m happy to say it’s not all bad news.

-Here’s a more positive story (written while high) from sometime in mid-2014:
+Here’s a more positive story (written while high more recently):

 “If I keep going at the rate I’m going now, I’ll only be spending $20 or $30 a month on weed.